Orakeshi/orakeshi.github.io/content/posts/Labs-Wishing-Tree.md

 Above, is the final design we decided upon.
 We planned to integrate more colours, but the tree shape and size was the conclusion.

 # Development:
 Development of this project saw a multitude of languages, tools, tech etc used.
-I had to learn how to solder to connect the nanoleaves together using custom-made extensions cables.
-In addition to this, I had to pickup web technologies such as basic HTML, CSS, JS and PHP.
+I had to learn how to {{< hl-text blue >}} solder{{< /hl-text >}} to connect the nanoleaves together using custom-made extensions cables.
+In addition to this, I had to pickup {{< hl-text blue >}} web technologies{{< /hl-text >}} such as basic HTML, CSS, JS and PHP.
 These were needed in order to set up a local MySQL database to store the wishes.

 ## Webpage & PHP
 {{< codeblock "connect.php" "php" "" "connect.php" >}}